dctelf/poisonous-mushroom/README.md

 ### My approach:

-* Script "scripts/conv-hex-to-b64.py" taking single cmd line option of a hex strign and returning to stdout the base64 encoded string
+* Top-level script "conv-hex-to-b64.py" taking single cmd line option of a hex strign and returning to stdout the base64 encoded string
 * A new module called stringmanip providing string manipulation methods;
     * hexStringToByteArray()
     * bytearrayToBase64()